geh4y8/pdxshelters/README.md

 Contributing
 ------------

-We want to change the way techology is used to help those in need, come be part of the revolution!
+We want to change the way technology is used to help those in need, come be part of the revolution!

 If you want to talk to us directly about collaborating or supporting our work, technically or otherwise, see contacts below.